Renal Diet Food List

 Most whole grains have high phosphorus levels, but buckwheat is a healthy alternative.

-Buckwheats are highly wholesome, providing a good amount of iron, fiber, magnesium, and vitamin C. A half-cup (84 grams) of prepared buckwheat has
+Buckwheats are highly wholesome, providing good iron, fiber, magnesium, and vitamin C. A half-cup (84 grams) of prepared buckwheat has

 • Phosphorus: 59 mg